A personal wealth plan lays the foundation for building wealth but many investors aren’t sure of the steps.

 Align Your Wealth Plan with What You Like

-There are many ways to fulfill your wealth plan.
-You’ll want to choose a strategy that aligns with the lifestyle you want as defined earlier.
+As you can see, there are many ways to fulfill your wealth plan.
+You’ll want to choose a strategy that aligns with the lifestyle you want as defined in Step 1.

-For example, since I love reading about investing strategies, and the fact that we have built alternative income streams over the past 15 years, starting a wealth building blog was ideal for me.
-I can work and write by my pool and feel happy and fulfilled.
+For example, since I love reading about investing strategies.
+This with the fact that my husband and I have built alternative income streams over the past 15 years made starting an online business on wealth and financial coaching ideal for me.

-Then write down the very first step toward implementation and act on it within 24 hours.
+Then write down the very first step toward implementation.
+Act on it within 24 hours.

-This is exactly what I did in 2003 and it has been a successful adventure with many bumps along the way (and 2 recessions, bear markets, and early retirement for my husband Larry).
+This is exactly what I did about decades ago and it has been a successful adventure with many bumps along the way (and 2 recessions, bear markets, and early retirement for my husband Larry Gaines).

 This led us to research buying local businesses but eventually buying rental real estate instead and also creating online businesses due to their low risk and high income and wealth building potential.

-I also sell covered calls, mostly on dividend stocks as opportunities present themselves, in addition to investing a tactical asset allocation portfolio.
-Click here to read my post on writing covered calls.
+I also began selling covered calls, mostly on dividend stocks as opportunities present themselves, in addition to investing a tactical asset allocation portfolio.

 In all, we have over 13 income streams now.
 I have written a ton about our income stream adventures here at Retire Certain so take a look around.